EDCD/EDMarketConnector/README.md

 Mac:

-* Requires the Python "requests" module - install this with `easy_install requests` .
+* Requires the Python “requests” module - install this with `easy_install requests` .
 * Run with `./EDMarketConnector.py` .

 Windows:

-* Requires Python2.7 and the Python "requests" module.
+* Requires Python2.7 and the Python “requests” module.
 * Run with `EDMarketConnector.py` .

 Linux:

-* Requires the Python "imaging-tk", "iniparse" and "requests" modules.
+* Requires the Python “imaging-tk”, “iniparse” and “requests” modules.
 On Debian-based systems install these with `sudo apt-get install python-imaging-tk python-iniparse python-requests` .
 * Run with `./EDMarketConnector.py` .

 On all platforms charting Cmdr statistics additionally requires verison 2.3.0 or later of the [openpyxl](https://pypi.python.org/pypi/openpyxl) module.